Last Updated on May 4, 2022 by Letícia Melo

 ---|---|---|---|

-The table data was taken from Pordata.
+Data is from Pordata (as of June 2023).
 Population data are from the 2021 Census, but data referring to foreigners are from the 2020 National Institute of Statistics.

 Porto Metropolitan Area and Nothern Portugal